maksym-turkot/yelp-data-structures/README.md

-# Complex Data Structure Simulation of Yelp  App
+# Complex Data Structure Simulation of the Yelp App

 Program focuses on providing information to people who are trying to find a restaurant, simulating a subset of Yelp app features.
 It reads restaurant data from a file storing it in a binary search trees and linked lists.
 User may interact with the system by printing restaurant information, adding, retrieving, and removing restaurants.